 Topics in Polish and European culture.
 Offers an interdisciplinary view into the political, economic, and cultural contexts of Poland, often in comparison with other EU countries and/or neighboring states.
 Not open to students with credit for INTSTDS 5196.
 Repeatable to a maximum of 9 credit hours.
 Cross-listed in INTSTDS.

-RUSSIAN 2200: Russian Language and Culture for Travel and Business
+RUSSIAN 2200: Essential Russian Language and Culture Skills

 During this course students will gain a general knowledge of Russian every-day cultural etiquette, as well as Russian business culture.
 Students who do not have previous knowledge of the language are encouraged to register for two credit hours, which will cover both essential phrases and vocabulary to travel in Russia and day-to-day cultural and business matters.